Date: 28-09-2018 by: Banca IP Law Firm

 What to do if your Industrial design registration is refused in Vietnam?

 In today’s era, buying any product in the market whether it’s a bottle of water, the furniture, a watch, the jewelry, a mobile phone or an automobile vehicle and so on…, consumers not only care about the quality of the product itself, the benefits it can bring, etc…they increasingly pay more attention to the package or the product’s appearance.
-The external aesthetics of a product plays progressively important role in augmenting product’s value and competitive advantage.
+The external aesthetics of a product plays a progressively important role in augmenting product’s value and competitive advantage.
 Hence, proactive companies usually invest heavily in developing fresh and powerful product designs to attract broader consumers when launching new products.

 Once your product’s industrial design is protected under Vietnam IP law, you’ll be able to gain many benefits: